ST10185940/ST10185940/README.md

     I mostly work on desktop apps and back-ends and will be looking into mobile apps soon.

-    🔭 I’m currently working on: an employee management system
+    🔭 I’m currently working on: a CRM

     🌱 I’m currently learning: ~Everything~